Nano-DNA-Studios/GitHubSelfRunner/README.md

 # GitHubSelfRunner
-A CLI Tool dedicated to hosting a Endpoint Server for GitHub Webhooks related to GitHub Action Runners.
-The Server will listen for Webhooks from GitHub and Instantiate new GitHub Action Runners based on Repository demands.
-The Tool will automatically clean after itself once the Workflow is complete.
+A CLI Tool dedicated to hosting a server endpoint for GitHub Action Runner Webhooks.
+Once running, the server dynamically allocates ephemeral runners to complete requested GitHub Actions based on repository demands.
+Runners are automatically cleaned and disposed once actions are completed.

 # Requirements
 - .NET 8 or Later installed